Deerhoof: Breakthrough

-Deerhoof's next record took its inspiration from a crudely drawn character created by the Japanese artist Ken Kagami.
-2004's Milk Man the album featured an opulent, campy sound inspired by Broadway and Igor Stravinsky.
-It was nominated for "Outstanding Alternative Album" in the California Music Awards, and stayed at #1 on the Dusted Radio Chart for six consecutive weeks, and reached #1 on the CMJ Core Chart.
+Deerhoof's next record was inspired by a crudely drawn character created by the Japanese artist Ken Kagami.
+2004's Milk Man featured an opulent, campy sound inspired by Broadway and Igor Stravinsky.
+It was nominated for "Outstanding Alternative Album" in the California Music Awards, and stayed at No. 1 on the Dusted Radio Chart for six consecutive weeks, and reached No. 1 on the CMJ Core Chart.
 Also in 2004 Deerhoof received the Editor's Choice Award from 7x7 magazine, and was voted "Best Local Rock Band" by readers of SF Weekly.
 In 2006 Milk Man was adapted to a children's ballet.

-Deerhoof's next release was their first to be sung in Matsuzaki's native language of Japanese.
+Deerhoof's next release was its first to be sung in Matsuzaki's native language of Japanese.
 2005's mini-album Green Cosmos combined an orchestral sound with dance music styles.

 Deerhoof spent several months in 2005 in a rented rehearsal space in Oakland, writing and recording daily as a full band.
-When the result was released that fall, the double album The Runners Four featured each band member taking turns as vocalist, singing unusually wordy lyrics in which Arks and time capsules recur, as though foretelling that this would be the final recording of this lineup.
+When the result was released that fall, the double album The Runners Four featured each band member taking turns as vocalist, singing unusually wordy lyrics in which Arks and time capsules recur, as though foretelling that this would be this lineup's final recording.
 Instrumental roles were reversed for Matsuzaki (now on guitar) and Cohen (now on bass).

-In 2006, Danielson released the critically acclaimed Ships, which featured Deerhoof as the backing band for many of the tracks.
-Later that year after an extensive world tour that ended at Coachella, Deerhoof composed and performed a live soundtrack to Harry Smith's hour-long animation masterpiece Heaven and Earth Magic at the San Francisco International Film Festival.
+In 2006, Danielson released the critically acclaimed Ships, which featured Deerhoof as the backing band on many of the tracks.
+Later that year, after an extensive world tour that ended at Coachella, Deerhoof composed and performed a live soundtrack to Harry Smith's hour-long animated film Heaven and Earth Magic at the San Francisco International Film Festival.
 This was Cohen's last activity with Deerhoof.
-The split was amicable and commemorating Cohen, Deerhoof posted a free EP on their website, one of several they have posted over the years.
+The split was amicable.
+Commemorating Cohen, Deerhoof posted a free EP on its website, one of several it has posted over the years.
 Chris Cohen now records and tours as a solo act.